BoldizsarP/rest-full/readme.md

 );
 ```

-This will qp will act as a pretyped interface according to your specification, you can use as:
+the **QueryPool** instance will be a pre-typed interface according to your specification.

+You can use it as as:

 ```ts
 const response = qp.query(